fru-io/docs-live/docs/general/policies/technical-support-policies.md

 ---
-title: Technical Support Policies
+title: 'Technical Support Policies'
-description:
+description: null
 freshdesk:
-  title: Technical Support Policies # title	string	Title of the solution article
+    title: 'Technical Support Policies'
-  id: 36000003478 # id	number	Unique ID of the solution article
+    id: 36000003478
-  description: # description	string	Description of the solution article
-  description_text: # description_text	string	Description of the solution article in plain text
-  type: 1 # type	number	The type of the solution article
+    type: 1
-  category_id: 36000020154 # category_id	number	ID of the category to which the solution article belongs
-  folder_id: 36000030822 # folder_id	number	ID of the folder to which the solution article belongs
-  agent_id: 36000369419 # agent_id	number	ID of the agent who created the solution article
-  status: 0 # status	number	Status of the solution article
-  tags: [] # tags	array of strings	Tags that have been associated with the solution article
+    category_id: 36000020154
+    folder_id: 36000030822
+    status: 1
+    tags: []
+    agent_id: 36008255312
 ---

 Drud Technology delivers technical support services including Problem Resolution Support, Engineering Support and Consultative Support for DDEV, Drud Preview, Drud Hosting and related products via the Customer Slack Channel.

 Each designated technical contact will receive a Customer Slack Channel ID based on the associated email address that can be used to report new support issues, monitor ongoing issues or review historical issues.
 Information regarding making changes to technical contacts may be submitted via the Customer Slack Channel or via an email request.

 All support services are delivered in English.
 Drud Tech will use reasonable efforts to provide support in other languages using available personnel but may not have such resources available at the time of the support request.

 ## Problem Resolution Support